Date: Mon, Oct 19, 2015 at 6:36 PM

 Thank you very much for considering our request for summary minutes for City Council meetings.
 We understand that the cost would be too high to provide verbatim minutes, as the Planning Commission's minutes, for every Council meeting.

 However, we respectful request you to provide verbatim minutes on important topics or development projects or other topics of high interest as needed.
-This provides. transparency and good governance that the Brown Act is meant to promote.
-Also, your constituents can read the minutes and see clearly how you reached your decision and how you've brought up their concerns in the deliberation process.

 We hope that the Council would consider providing verbatim minutes for important development projects or topics.
 The cost of providing such verbatim minutes could even be included as a part of the project costs for these development projects or long-term capitol projects like Vallco project or Civic Center Project.
 Compared with the amount of dollars we are paying the consultants to write reports.
 The amount to provide verbatim minutes is negligible.